insys-icom/M3_Container/doc/HowTo_create_a_container.md

 HowTo create a new container
 ============================

-For all following examples it is assumed that you changed the directory to the root of the git repository, which is most of the time "~/M3_Container".
+For all following examples it is assumed that you changed to the root directory of the git repository, which is most likely "~/M3_Container".

 In short
 --------